savannahghi/idr_client_deploy/README.md

 ### Overview
 This a simple playbook to automate idr client installation.
 IDR client is a service application that automates running data extraction from a pre-defined database.
-This playbook should be run a server that hosts the database from which the client will extract data.
+This playbook should be run on a server that hosts the database from which the client will extract data.

 ### Download and Run the playbook.